-After looking for some displays to use with another (!) clock, I came across some 12-digit numeric LCD displays.
-They aren’t anything flash, and don’t have a back light – however they were one dollar each.
-How could you say no to that?
-So I ordered a dozen to try out.
+After looking for some displays to use with another (!) clock, we came across some 12-digit numeric LCD displays.
+They aren’t anything flash, and don’t have a back light – however they were very cheap.
 The purpose of this tutorial is to show you how they are used with an Arduino in the simplest manner possible.

 Moving forward – the modules look like OEM modules for desktop office phones from the 1990s:

-They aren’t difficult to use, so I’ll run through set up and operation with a few examples.
+They aren’t difficult to use, so we’ll run through set up and operation with a few examples.

 First you’ll need to solder some sort of connection to the module – such as 2×5 header pins.
 This makes it easy to wire it up to a breadboard or a ribbon cable: